openebs/website/docs/main/Solutioning/openebs-on-kubernetes-platforms/EKS/eks.md

 ## Pools

-The available GKE local SSD disks on worker nodes can be viewed by using the `kubectl-mayastor` plugin.
+The available local SSD disks on worker nodes can be viewed by using the `kubectl-mayastor` plugin.

 ```
 kubectl mayastor get block-devices NODE_ID -n openebs